List of content you will read in this article:

 Subject to conditions.
-For Antivirus, it must be constantly updated with the latest security files to recognize all newer viruses.
-Regarding the firewall, you should be very careful when asking you to give permission for a program to access the network.
+Antivirus must be constantly updated with the latest security files to recognize all newer viruses.
+Regarding the firewall, you should be very careful when asking you to permit a program to access the network.

 If you press "Yes" where you shouldn't, you'll let a malicious program communicate - so it's like you don't have a firewall for that particular problem.

-Essentially, all responsibility for the operation of the firewall, in a home environment, falls more or less on the user.
+Essentially, all responsibility for the firewall's operation in a home environment falls more or less on the user.

 How am I supposed to be sure if I have to press Yes or No?

-Most firewalls, when they ask permission for a program, have some details option which also shows the path of the program file.
+When they ask permission for a program, most firewalls have some details option, which also shows the path of the program file.

 For example, if the firewall asks about the C:\programfiles\HewlettPackard\HPupdat.exe, and recently you or a technician had installed the drivers for a Hewlett Packard device on your system, then 90% of that file is safe to access the internet.

-On the contrary, if you do nothing, a screen appears that says that the file c:\Windows\Temp\23kjgskjg.js wants to access the network, logic says it is something malicious, you must deny it access and make sure to delete it from your system as well.
+On the contrary, if you do nothing, a screen appears that says that the file c:\Windows\Temp\23kjgskjg.js wants to access the network; logic says it is something malicious, so you must deny it access and make sure to delete it from your system as well.

 The third case is to open a file that you believe is an image file or mp3 song and the firewall to detect that the program is requesting access to the internet.
 In this case, the image file or song you attempted to run is a camouflaged executable file with notoriously malicious code, so you still need to deny access and erase it as soon as possible from the system.